Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Sensor and Timepix3 ASIC

 The Timepix3 is read out using a SPIDR readout system~\cite{visser2015spidr}.
 The SPIDR also has an on-board TDC with \SI{260}{\pico\second} bins based on a \SI{320}{\mega\hertz} clock generated using the \SI{40}{\mega\hertz} clock of the Timepix3.
 This TDC is used to register the trigger.
 In practise a non-uniformity on the TDC bin size is observed and the overall standard deviation of time measurements is \SI{77}{\pico\second}, instead of $260/\sqrt{12}=$~\SI{75}{\pico\second} for the ideal case.

 In combination with the SPIDR TDC, the Timepix3 has a time resolution of $451\oplus240\oplus77=516$~ps (adding the separate contributions listed above in quadrature).
-This time resolution is not good enough for precise temporal measurements of the silicon sensor, but it may be used for the investigation of rough temporal characteristics of these sensors.
+This time resolution is insufficient for precise temporal measurements of the silicon sensor, but it may be used for the investigation of rough temporal characteristics of these sensors.